 This will depend on the time of year you hatch and what the weather is like in your area.

 If babies are raised by a mother hen, of course, they're outside from day 1 - but they always have their mother to run back to for instant warmth when things get a little chilly.

-This means they won't be capable of maintaining heat for very long at this stage.
-They will usually be fully feathered by about week 11 - 12, again depending on breed.
+This means they won't be capable of keeping themselves warm for long at this stage.
+They will usually be fully feathered by about week 11 - 12, depending on the breed.